-Term Definition BEIS Government Department for Business, Energy and Industrial Strategy.
+Term Definition BEIS Government Department for Business, Environment and Industrial Strategy.
 Carbon Equivalent (CO 2 e) An estimate of how much global warming a given green-house gas may contribute, using carbon dioxide as the reference.
-Carbon Management Plan The Council's strategic document detailing actions required and timescales set for achieving reduced carbon emissions.
+Carbon Management Plan Council's strategic document detailing actions required and timescales set for achieving reduced carbon emissions.
 Carbon Neutral Describes actions taken that result in no net release of carbon dioxide into the atmosphere, usually as a result of carbon offsetting.
 Carbon Sequestering Process by which carbon dioxide is removed from the atmosphere and stored in a solid or liquid state to mitigate against or help reverse global warming.
+Climate Advisory Panel Group which meets bi-monthly and welcomes members of the public, groups and organisations to discuss issues relating to climate change across the borough.
 Climate Change Global, long term shift in average weather patterns which remain in place for extended periods of time.
 Climate Emergency Recognition that human-induced excess GHG's in the earth's atmosphere are posing an existential threat to life.
-Climate Emergency Statement of Intent produced by the Council to address, with urgency, GHG emissions across the borough, Declaration setting targets to reach carbon neutrality Climate Emergency Task Cross-party working group set up to better understand, plan for and identify new opportunities and practical Force actions to tackle climate change across the borough.
-Decarbonisation To reduce the amount of carbon from a process, product, activity, service etc. Energy Efficiency Reducing the amount of energy used through better more efficient use of a product or service EPC Rating An Energy Performance Certificate (EPC) provides an energy efficiency rating for a building, from A (most efficient) to G (least efficient).
+Climate Emergency Declaration Statement of Intent produced by the Council to address, with urgency, GHG emissions across the borough, setting targets to reach carbon neutrality Climate Emergency Task Force Cross-party working group set up to better understand, plan for and identify new opportunities and practical actions to tackle climate change across the borough.
+Decarbonisation To reduce the amount of carbon from a process, product, activity, service etc. Energy Efficiency Reducing the amount of energy used through better more efficient use of a product or service

+EPC Rating An Energy Performance Certificate (EPC) provides an energy efficiency rating for a building, from A (most efficient) to G (least efficient).
 An EPC also provides information of the most cost effective ways to improve a building.
-Electric Vehicle (EV) Vehicles which operate fully or partially on electricity Fugitive Emissions Emissions e.g., Methane released from landfill sites and gases used in refrigeration.
-Global warming A slow and steady increase in the temperature of the earth and its atmosphere.
+Electric Vehicle (EV) Vehicles which operate fully or partially on electricity Global warming A slow and steady increase in the temperature of the earth and its atmosphere.
 Green Energy Otherwise referred to as renewable energy, and produced using renewable sources such as the sun, wind and wave technologies which are less polluting.
 Green House Gas A type of gas that absorbs and emits radiant energy.
-Most common GHG's are, carbon dioxide (CO 2), water vapour (H 2 O), ozone (O 3), methane (CH 4) and nitrous oxide (N 2 O); all of which contribute to the greenhouse effect or warming of the planet.
-IPCC The Inter-governmental Panel on Climate Change is the United Nations Body responsible for communicating the science relating to climate change.

-LED Lighting Long lasting, energy efficient lighting.
-Low Carbon Energy Energy produced from renewable sources including the sun, wind, waves and nuclear.
+Most common GHG's are: carbon dioxide (CO 2 ), water vapour (H 2 O), ozone (O 3 ), methane (CH 4 ) and nitrous oxide (N 2 O); all of which contribute to the greenhouse effect or warming of the planet.
+IPCC The Inter-governmental Panel on Climate Change is the United Nations Body responsible for communicating the science relating to climate change Light-Emitting Diode (LED) Lighting Long lasting, energy efficient lighting Low Carbon Energy Energy produced from renewable sources including the sun, wind, waves and nuclear.
 Net Zero The point at which emissions produced are equal to or less than emissions removed - usually by offsetting.
 Offsetting Act of compensating for emissions produced, for example tree planting or carbon capture and storage.
-Solar PV Photo voltaic panels used to generate electricity from the sun Zero Carbon Production of no carbon dioxide emissions or CO2e
+Solar PV Photo voltaic panels used to generate electricity from the sun Zero Carbon Production of no carbon dioxide emissions or CO 2 e